Devillilith/Foss-Windows-Apps/README.md

 - A derived fork of FireFox removing Features such as telemetry and tracking

 ### [WaterFox](https://www.waterfox.net/)
+-

 ### [DuckDuckGo](https://duckduckgo.com/windows?origin=funnel_home_google)
--A private open source browser written in Perl and Javascript
+- A private open source browser written in Perl and Javascript

 ### [Ungoogled Chromium](https://github.com/ungoogled-software/ungoogled-chromium-windows)
--A forked version of Chrome removing tracking and unneeded features, while also removing google almost entirely from it
+- A forked version of Chrome removing tracking and unneeded features, while also removing google almost entirely from it